Amber Lewis on the No. 1 Mistake Small-Space Dwellers Make

 Look Up

 Don’t ignore your lateral square footage.
 The walls and ceilings are two frequently overlooked surfaces prime for experimentation.
 “Instead of using a floor lamp, look into a hanging light or sconces,” suggests the designer.
-She also loves wall hooks, opting for chic options (like these leather straps) to keep things like throw blankets and jackets off the floor.
+She also loves wall hooks, opting for chic options (like this oak peg rail) to keep things like throw blankets and jackets off the floor.

 If you have a bit more room to play with, consider shelves.
 Lewis’s styling trick: “I like to say ‘never put anything smaller than an apple on the shelf,’ as it’s too tiny and will look cluttered.”